 Micron's Proposed Project is the long-anticipated fulfillment of OCIDA's original goal to attract a state-of-the-art manufacturing facility to generate high-paying employment opportunities in Onondaga County.
 Micron's investment also furthers recent United States and New York State policies and programs to incentivize domestic semiconductor manufacturing.

-4 Project Alternatives and Description of the Proposed Project
+4 Project Alternatives

 4.1 INTRODUCTION